saifkhichi96/opensim-viewer/README.md

 # OpenSim Viewer

-OpenSim visualization with [aitviewer-skel](https://github.com/MarilynKeller/aitviewer-skel) overlays.
-Use a fast CLI or a minimal PyQt GUI, with meshes packaged in per-user AppData and safe, self-cleaning sessions.
+A cross-platform tool for visualizing biomechanical models and motion data from OpenSim with optional synchronized video overlays.
+Built using [`aitviewer`](https://eth-ait.github.io/aitviewer/), it includes both a command-line interface (CLI) and a PyQt-based GUI.

 ![Screenshot](screenshot.png)